Data-Driven Dynamic Factor Modeling via Manifold Learning: Preliminaries

 where $\mathbf{H}_{j,k}=\langle z_j,\psi_k \rangle_{\text{data}}:=(N+1)^{-1}\sum_{i=0}^N z_j(t_i)\psi_k(t_i)$.
 We note the analogy to \eqref{eq:muprojection}, the $\bL^2(\mu)$-projection of $Z_t^j=H(\theta_t)$ onto an $\L$-eigenfunction $\varphi_k$.
 In Proposition \ref{prop:clt}, we consider $N^{-1/2}\mathbf{H}_{j,k}$ for large $N$, which is asymptotically normal.

-\begin{remark} Notice that $\langle \cdot,\cdot \rangle_{\text{data}}$ is defined in \cite{shnitzer2020diffusion} without the normalization by $N+1$.
+\begin{remark} Notice that $\langle \cdot,\cdot \rangle_{\text{data}}$ is defined in \citet{shnitzer2020diffusion} without the normalization by $N+1$.
 Note also that the diffusion coordinates themselves are of order $O(N^{-1/2})$, as they are the coordinates of $\R^{N+1}$-orthonormal vectors.
-These scaling factors are of no consequence for the state-space model presented in the next subsection, since the diffusion coordinates are treated as hidden variables and may be rescaled as one wishes. \end{remark}
+These scaling factors are of no consequence for the state-space model presented in Section \ref{sec:jdkf_model}, since the diffusion coordinates are treated as hidden variables and may be rescaled as one wishes. \end{remark}

 Next, we consider the dynamics of the eigenfunctions of $\L$, which we will approximate using diffusion coordinates.
 Suppose that $\varphi_1,\dots,\varphi_\ell$ satisfy $\L \varphi_i=-\lambda_i \varphi_i$ for $i= 1,\dots,\ell$.
 Just as with \eqref{eq:XSDE}, Ito's lemma gives